covalenthq/ipfs-pinner/README.md

 - go client for IPFS pinning service api
 - extended support for custom file upload endpoints provided by pinata & web3.storage
 - car file generation and lightweight deterministic CID generation on client side (using cars).
+- it can be used as a go library (see `binary/main.go` for usage) or as a http server

 ### generate go http client go bindings via openapi
 - use `./generate_gobindings.sh` to generate the golang bindings (for pinning services of pinata and web3.storage).